First published 05/2002 R. Kwas Revisions ongoing [ Comments added. ]

 VS Wiring: As can be seen in the wiring diagram following, terminal B of VS is the IGN Power input from Fuse 4.
 Terminal I is the output and this terminal powers items 27 (Fuel Gauge), 29 (Oil Temp), 66 (Coolant Temp).
 It is quite important for the VS to have a good electrical connection at its mechanical mount, as in addition to mounting, this also supplies a current path to the chassis for the internal Heating Element, critical to its correct operation!
 A loose, poor electrical connection just at the mount would result in non-function of the V-Stab!

 Failure of VS will affect only the meters powered by V-Stab!
 I have heard of meters being damaged by a continuous 12V from a failed VS, but I have not confirmed this as a typical senario...since the instruments are being powered by 12 and 0V continually alternating, I rather doubt that applying 12V continuously could result in damage...whacky readings sure, but not damage...any reader having confirmed info to the contrary is welcome to contact me and set me straight on this!

-Exerpt from factory 1971 1800E Wiring Diagram.
-Voltage Stabilizer and instruments supplied by it are highlighted.
+Excerpt from factory 1971 1800E Wiring Diagram.
+Voltage Stabilizer and related components and wiring highlighted.